Key Information for Transition

 Beginning of Term

-The first day of term for the new Year 7 students will be Thursday 3 September at 8.30am (the normal school time).
-This will be an induction day - your child will need their PE kit on this day.
-They will also need all other items from the equipment list below.
+The first day of term for the new Year 7 students will be Monday 6 September at 8.30am (the normal school time).
+This will be an induction day - your child will not need their PE kit on this day.
+They will need all other items from the equipment list below.
 We recommend that your child brings in a packed lunch and water bottle for the first few days (no nuts or nut products, please), as they will be set up on the cashless catering system during the first week.
-Years 8-11 and 13 will return on Friday 4 September.
+Years 8-11 and 13 will return on Tuesday 7 September.

 Students are placed in mixed ability tutor groups, which are carefully arranged by our admissions team, who also take into consideration information provided by your child’s primary school.
 Your child will find out during the induction days which group they are in.
 While we appreciate that both parents and children might like to know this earlier, we apologise that this is not possible due to the timing of staffing allocations.

 In the overall education of each student, the Form Tutor is very important, being directly responsible for the general welfare of all of the students in their group and for monitoring and encouraging their academic progress.

 Each tutor group is placed under the guidance of a Head of Year, who oversees the Year Group.
 We urge parents not to hesitate in contacting us if there is any area of concern and the initial way of doing this is through the Form Tutor.
 Contact details for all tutors will be made available at the start of term.